 Investments and expenses that may be included in the Business Plan include:

 - Purchase, renovation, and expansion of tangible assets, including land only if it is essential for the investment, by up to 10% of the amount of the financing.
 Purchase of farmland is not included.

 - The purchase of patents or licenses is eligible provided they are necessary for the investment's technical installation.

 - Intangible assets such as:

-- The total cost of each Business Plan may be up to €25 million for SMEs and up to €50 million for MidCaps.
+- The total budget for each Business Plan may be up to €25 million for SMEs and MidCaps.

-- Business plans that have been included in EU subsidy schemes can be financed by up to 100% of the investment value (sum of the amount of the subsidy and the loan) or up to 70% of the investment value (sum of the amount of the subsidy and the loan) in the event of investment plans totaling over €25 million.
+- Investment plans that have been included in EU subsidy schemes can be financed by up to 100% of the investment value (sum of the amount of the subsidy and the loan), but may not exceed €12.5m.

 - The loan term cannot exceed the economic and technical life of the investment being financed.

 - Interest rate: 3month Euribor.

 - Margin: Depending on the credit rating of the beneficiary and the amount of the collateral provided.
 There is a discount on the applicable interest margin as compared with the annual interest rate that would be charged by NBG on a similar loan without EIB participation*

 - Exemption from the obligation to pay the charge under Law 128/75 (currently 0.60%).

 In addition to the standard documentation (such as balance sheets, P&L statements, periodic VAT returns, Ε1 income tax returns of company proprietors etc.):